 This is why termination and prenatal testing used to eliminate babies with Down syndrome affect us so deeply.
 It is elegantly stated in today's Washington Post, The Abortion Debate No One Wants To Have, and also in the following old online post, my personal favorite, by our friend Betsy:

-BETSYBISKET ON TERMINATION
+_______________________________________ BETSYBISKET ON TERMINATION

+I think that what we say on the internet has as great an impact on others as our real life words do.
+If you think about your support system since your child has been born, wouldn't you rate this vehicle of communication very high?
+When you wanted to learn more about Down Syndrome, didn't you go to the internet?
+Isn't that where the acceptance really started for you?
+It did for me, anyway.
 This whole issue that we discussed the last two weeks became a debate on another website I visit.
 In essence, it turned to one of my friends saying that she would without a doubt abort if she found out her baby had DS.
 As the debate continued, she said it wasn't directed at anyone, and didn't effect anyone except her.
 She knew that I was posting and reading the thread.
 For a few days, I didn't answer it, feeling as you do, that my words were not going to make a change.
 Anyway, I ended up answering it, and I'd like to post a part of it here.
 I think it will explain what I'm talking about.
 Its really long, sorry.
 Here it is:

 You can’t say that your opinion does not affect my family or my child.
 The opinion that a baby with DS is disposable, and can, and perhaps should be aborted, greatly impacts my child’s life.
 It impacts her every single day.
 It impacts people’s opinions of her.
 It impacts their first impression of her.
 It sometimes impacts the medical care she receives.
 It impacts her ability to be educated with her peers.
 It impacts her classmates, who perhaps have been told that her Mom didn’t have a choice, or didn’t know, or that ‘nowadays, doctors are able to take care of that before the babies are born.’
 It impacts her sister, because when Dakotah was 3.5 years old, and showing off her little sister to her friend Michael for the first time, Michael said, “Daddy says Paige is a freakazoid.”
 And you know what….it has greatly impacted me this weekend.
 I have shed so many tears over this thread that I have been nauseous all weekend long.
 It greatly impacted me, when I took my beautiful daughter Christmas shopping today, and for the first time in a very long time, spent half the time wondering if people were looking at her in pity or disgust.
 It affects my posting here, because I feel very vulnerable and hurt by your words.
 I feel very hesitant to talk about my child, to share her pictures, or her newest achievements, because it makes me stop and wonder if people are looking at her and thinking, “Thank GOD that’s not MY child…” It affected me a great deal this weekend, because I wanted to take my sweet baby girl and curl up on her bed with her, and protect her from the great big world who has such differing opinions of her worth.
 I wanted to hold this time in her life still forever….because she knows nothing but love and acceptance now.
 She does not know that science is working furiously to annihilate people like her…and that women are rushing to sign up for that knowledge.

 It affects us a great deal, because she must face that prejudice every single day – she will be the one who will have to be taught way too soon what words like ‘retarded’ and ‘retard’ and ‘mongoloid’ mean.
 My other daughter will have to deal with peers who will argue their desire to abort any child who has Down Syndrome, and wrestle with the love for her sister over the love for her friends.
+So, don’t tell me it doesn’t affect me.

 The view that babies with DS are disposable is what makes people tsk tsk and move away from me in a store, or makes them shuffle their kids away before they ask any questions (which I would have been happy to answer).
 That view is what makes the market on prenatal testing so great---instead of spending money trying to cure such fatal things as Cystic Fibrosis, or Tay Sachs disease, research spends all their time on the current ‘hot topic’ – Down Syndrome.
 Btw, this is something you’ll be very interested to learn.
 Scientists are now discovering that perhaps kids with DS can be identified prenatally by a missing bone in the nasal area.
 (Mauzy note - already discovered) This makes it all so much neater, and easier, because you can abort even sooner, and how much more convenient is that?
 Oh, and the added bonus is that you won’t need an amnio anymore…so there’s no chance of risking the life of a ‘normal’ baby—we know how tragic killing THAT baby might be.
 So, if they get really, really good enough, maybe they can eradicate every human being with an extra chromosome.